ethanh6/Interactive-Lab-Hub/Lab 1/README.md

 It's better when acting out by showing the actual light.

-\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*
+\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\* We figured that the there can be different light indicating different state of the train.
+For example, red light is to indicate the subway is coming, and green light is to tell the passengers that it's safe to onboard.

 ## Part C. Prototype the device